wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `class CacheLine` implements a tag entry that contains both data, as a vector of bytes, and a coherence state variable, as data member `state_`.
 There is neither sharer nor owner information stored, suggesting that this class can only be used in private caches.
+In addition, this base class does not have replacement information, and method `getReplacementInfo()` is a pure function, making the class a pure abstract class that cannot be instanciated as well.

+`class L1CacheLine` is derived from `class CacheLine`, and it adds some additional information to support more complicated operations, such as LL/SC, locked/atomic instructions, and so on.
+It also adds an `class ReplacementInfo` object and `getReplacementInfo()` method.
+Since LL/SC and locked instructions are only seen by the L1 cache, it is suggested that this type of tags is most likely used for L1 caches.

 ### Replacement Manager